mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Creating Nodes for SNOMED-CT Concepts

-By clicking the “Run” button, a node is created for each row in the SNOMED CT Node sheet of the Excel file.
+By runing the **Script07_SctNode_run.py**, a node is created for each row in the SNOMED CT Node sheet of the Excel file.

 <img src="./README_resources/CEKG_07.jpeg" alt="Alt text" width="800" height="1300"/>